xeome/notes_old/_notes/Post install optimizations.md

 ### Transparent Huge Pages

 To summarize, transparent hugepages are a framework within the Linux kernel that allows it to automatically facilitate and allocate large memory page block sizes to processes (such as games) with sizes averaging around 2 MB per page and occasionally 1 GB (the kernel will automatically adjust the size to what the process needs).

 ```bash
 [user@host ~]$ cat /sys/kernel/mm/transparent_hugepage/enabled
 [always] madvise never
 ```

-You should try each value yourself to see if it improves your workflow, for more information click here [[Transparent Huge Pages]]
+There are 3 values you can choose You should try each value yourself to see if it improves your workflow, for more information click here: [[Transparent Huge Pages]].
-To change it for current session:
+To change the value for current session:

 ```bash
 echo 'always' | sudo tee /sys/kernel/mm/transparent_hugepage/enabled